daviddcs/kneeboard/index.md

 #### WD: VOODOO

 ## Priorites
 CJTF-87 is commencing and offensive to regain the initative.
 Objective 1 in this new offensive is to capture the airfield at QESHM.
-This ATO period will focus on shaping the battlefield to start the offensive.
+This ATO period will focus on capturing the airfield at QHESM.

-As a final part of shaping , 21st Coastal Artillery Battalion , with SS-C-2 missiles are still not located and destroyed.
-Before Carrier Strike Groups and Amphibious forces can enter the Persion Gulf, this battery must be located and neutralized.
+As a shaping for further operations to Bandar Abbas, shaping operations are to take place further inland to attrit Iranian armored forces before the invasion.

 #### AWACS Frequencies: